vippsas/vipps-solutions/loyalty-in-pos/README.md

 ### Step 4: Send a payment request

-After membership status has been determined and all wares have been scanned, send a payment request to the customer.
+After membership status has been determined and all articles have been scanned, send a payment request to the customer.

 You already have the phone number from step 1, so you don't need to ask for it again.
 Just provide a button in your user interface to allow the cashier to send the payment request.